PHT-Medic/station/README.md

 ## Installation

 1. Install `Docker` and `Docker Compose`.

 2. Make sure that the ports listed above are available.

-3. Create the Docker volume for Postgres using:
+3. Create the Docker Network `pht-station` using:
     ```shell script
+    docker network create pht-station
+    ```

+4. Create the Docker volume for Postgres using:
+    ```shell script
     docker volume create pgdata
     ```
-4. Run:
+5. Run:
     ```shell script
     docker-compose -f docker-compose-install.yml up -d
     ```
-5. In your browser, go to `http://localhost:8081`:
+6. In your browser, go to `http://localhost:8081`:
     1. Login using Postgres system, username: `postgres`, password: `postgres`
     2. Create the database `airflow`
     3. Run the following command for creating the user: